rrsaikat/DonorKothai/README.md

 ## Working Procedure
 This app keeps a list of voluntary donors.

-A Voluntary Donor has to make an account on our app with some general information like:
+A Voluntary (Donor) has to make an account in this app with some general information like:

     Name
     Age